 Option #3

-You may choose to do a “video” presentation on your mathematicians.
-This presentation can be a video collage of works, accomplishments, etc. accompanied with some narration.
-Music can also (and is strongly suggested) be used throughout the video.
+accompanied by a narration.
+Music can also (and is strongly suggested) be used throughout the video as a background and not the main narration.
 The presentation can also be done by power point.
-If done in power point, then you should have a minimum of 10 slides, points will be deducted for less than 10.
+If done in power point (or similar program), then you should have a minimum of 20 slides, points will be deducted for less than 20.
 You should include pictures, (lots of) information, “action” slides and movie clips if possible.
 Sound/narration is also required.
 At least one sound clip of more than 10 seconds must be inserted into your power point.

 Option #4 for Project